 “Captain Smart and her daughter’s here to thank us dock workers,” the man said with a Welshman’s accent.

 Emily caught him by the arm.
-She had removed her heels to catch his long strides, they dangled from a finger.
+She had removed her heels to catch his long strides.
+They dangled from a finger.
 “What is it?”

-The man in coveralls scanned Emily top to bottom and back again, grinning like a Cheshire.
+The man in coveralls scanned Emily from top to bottom and back again, grinning like a Cheshire.
 “They say Captain Smart and her daughter Erin is in the Diner.
 Giving hugs and farewells to the dock workers.
 But I would settle for a hug from you.”
 The man shortened his stride, turned for Emily.
 With a finger gesture, Ryan put Viper between them.
 The man stopped short, looked up at Viper, who had extended his camera ball to above Ryan’s head.
-Foiled the man turned back to the crowd.
+Foiled, the man turned back to the crowd.

 Ryan found a more presentable couple standing at the back of the crowd.
 “Excuse me.
 Ryan Jameson from The Terra Channel.
 Can you tell me what’s happening here today?”

 The man shrugged.
 “I don’t know.
 They say some EC Space Fleet captain is inside.
 We just wanted some apple pie and coffee.”
-The woman with him said they should leave, the man took her hand and they walked away.
+The woman with him said they should leave.
+The man took her hand, and they walked away.